arthurdurso/Project-WhatsApp-Windows-Desktop-Cache-Cleaner/README.md

 1. **Open the Startup Folder**: Navigate to the Startup folder:
 C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup

-2. Move the created shortcut to the Startup folder.
+2. Move the file 'cleaner_wppcache.exe' to the Startup folder.

 By doing this, the script will run each time the computer logs in, ensuring that the cache is regularly cleaned.